cms-opendata-analyses/HiggsToFourLeptonsNanoAODOutreachAnalysis/README.md

 # Analysis of Higgs boson decays to four leptons using data and simulation from the CMS detector

 This repository contains an analysis using reduced NanoAOD files created from CMS Open Data studying the decay of a Higgs boson into four leptons.
 The code produces plots such as shown below which can be used to study the physics in the CMS datasets.
-You can find a more extensive description of the analysis in the [record on the CERN Open Data portal (TODO: Fix link)](http://opendata.web.cern.ch/record/TODO).
+You can find a more extensive description of the analysis in the [record on the CERN Open Data portal](http://opendata.cern.ch/record/12360).

 Note that the analysis is not validated and should be used only for educational purposes, in particular since no systematic uncertainties are included.